Mathematics 3

 How will this course be assessed?

-16 credits are available in this course.
-Students are expected to attempt all the standards offered in this course in order to achieve a minimum of 14 credits including the external to enable students to achieve the course with endorsement.
+14 credits are available in this course.
+Students are expected to attempt all the standards offered in this course in order to achieve all 14 credits including the external to enable students to achieve the course with endorsement.
 For late or missed assessments, please see our NCEA policy.

 Some students who are struggling with this course may be entered into an individualised program, withdrawn from the external and given the opportunity to work at a slower pace.